Grasseh/grasseh.com/resources/blog/entries/18-Git_Bisect_Binary_Search_Based_Debugging.md

 # Git Bisect - Binary Search-based Debugging
 ------------

-###### Tuesday March 13, 2018
+###### Wednesday March 7th, 2018

 ### Introduction

-I've been using `git bisect` here and there for the past two years and every time I mentionned the command, everyone looked at me like I was some kind of maniac using some black wizard optimization magic.
+I've been using `git bisect` here and there for the past two years and every time I mentioned the command, everyone looked at me like I was some kind of maniac using some black wizard optimization magic.
 It is a similar look that I also get when I first tell someone that uses Sublime/Atom/VisualCode/VisualStudio/AnyJetBrainsIDE that I use Vim for all of my text-editing.
 The difference is, `git bisect` doesn't require a rocket science certificate.
 Of course, this is an hyperbole, as I believe it takes less than a month to become more productive with Vim than with other editors.